 Brain Health Registry

 Open to individuals age 18 and older who want to promote healthy brain function by preventing brain diseases, disorders, and injuries.
 Take online tests, learn about opportunities to participate in a wide range of studies.

 Cleveland Clinic Healthy Brains Registry

 Online registry that includes a brain health assessment with personalized recommendations.
 Learn about clinical trials and studies, news, and events.
 Brain health information resources are available in English and Spanish.

-A service, funded by the National Institutes of Health, that helps match people of all ages interested in clinical trials with researchers.
-Requires an email address.
+A service, funded by NIH, that helps match people of all ages interested in clinical trials with researchers.

 For further assistance with finding opportunities to participate in research, contact the NIA ADEAR Center at 800-438-4380.